-Part 1 of InterContinental London O2 review can be found here and focussed on the location and the (high) quality of the rooms.
+Part 1 of InterContinental London O2 review can be found here and focussed on the location and the high quality of the rooms.
 Here I will look at the club lounge, gym, pool and restaurant.

-The executive lounge
+The executive lounge at InterContinental O2

-Two HFP readers happened to be staying in the InterContinental London O2 at the same time and I met them in the Club Lounge so I could take some photographs.
+Two HfP readers happened to be staying in the InterContinental London O2 at the same time and I met them in the Club Lounge so I could take some photographs.
 It is an impressive facility.

 I should, in retrospect, have paid the £75 supplement as an Ambassador to get access.
 The hotel charged us £94.50 for restaurant breakfast – £21 + 12.5% compulsory service charge (it was a buffet …..) x 4 people.
 We didn’t even get a discount for our 5-year old.
-It would have been more sensible to pay £75 for the lounge, especially as that allows you to eat breakfast in the restaurant anyway!
+It would have been more sensible to pay £75 for the lounge, especially as that allows you to eat breakfast in the restaurant anyway.

 There was a decent hot and cold canape selection as well as a range of drinks – I had an English sparkling rose which is not something you see every day.
 What is not pictured, because it was very dark, is a large dining area which is actually bigger than the sofa area shown.

 The problem with the lounge is that the food and drink stop as 7pm.
 For a hotel aimed at the Canary Wharf finance community, this is ludicrous.
-(Not my words, but the words of one of the HFP readers in the hotel who happens to work in the Canary Wharf finance community!)
+(Not my words, but the words of one of the HfP readers in the hotel who happens to work in the Canary Wharf finance community.)

 The spa (ESPA) and pool are on the ground floor.
 The pool is stunning as you can see: